 MESP Offers a Formal Curriculum of Guided Study

-The formal weekly Tuesday afternoon seminars cover educational theory, application, and research.
-University of Michigan Faculty and visiting faculty with expertise in educational leadership and research conduct these weekly sessions.
-Sessions are designed to be interactive, supported by readings and application exercises.
-The following is the core set of curriculum topics, with a few examples of specific sessions:
+The Tuesday afternoon seminars address topics in educational theory, methods, and research, and presentations are given by University of Michigan Faculty with expertise in educational research, clinical teaching skills, and leadership in academic medicine.
+Sessions are designed to be interactive, and are supported by readings and application exercises.

 - Program Evaluation

 - Building a Career in Health Professions Education

 The cornerstone of MESP is the Individual Project.
 Each Scholar will identify an issue in education relevant to their interests, and will develop and execute an Individual Project during their time in MESP.
 This project will provide the Scholar with an opportunity to apply the principles, skills, and methods acquired in the program and to develop a scholarly approach to educational research and development.
 Projects typically include curriculum development, instructional design, or program evaluation.
 At the end of the program, Scholars will present their research to the University of Michigan community at the Department of Learning Health Sciences Roland "Red" Hiss Lecture and MESP Research Symposium.

 Peer Group of Scholars

 Building a community of practice for emerging leaders in medical education is a central goal of MESP.
 MESP offers a supportive and collegial environment for junior faculty and fellows to build skills in the Program’s target areas and to develop and execute their Individual Project.
 Scholars are mentored by MESP Director Alexandra Vinson, and will have several opportunities to workshop their projects and consult subject matter experts as part of the Program.